Knowing the correct bow draw weight is one of the most important things in archery.

 Especially when you are completely new to archery and want to start shooting in your backyard it can be difficult to find the correct draw weight.

 When in doubt, choose a draw weight that seems almost too easy to draw.

 Remember that you need to pull the string back until your hand reaches your face.

-When you can do that and still hold it for a few seconds withoug shaking or getting tired, then the draw weight is ok for you.
+When you can do that and still hold it for a few seconds without shaking or getting tired, then the draw weight is okay for you.

 Don’t try to show off and use a 50 LBS bow when you are just getting started.

-Even when it seems that another archer who looks weaker than yourself can wield it.
+Even when it seems that another archer who looks weaker than yourself can handle it.
 The strength of an archer comes from the back and experience!

-If you know the right technique you can draw a stronger bow than someone unexperienced with the same body build.
+If you know the right technique you can draw a stronger bow than someone inexperienced with the same body build.

 But as a beginner you don’t know how to do it and the muscles you need for it are most likely untrained.